Employment Labor LawEMPLOYMENTLABORLAW.COM— homeSpeak with Us 24/7

 What does California law say about retaliation?

-• 02Retaliation claims can overlap with wage, harassment, discrimination, safety, leave, and whistleblower issues.
+• 03Retaliation claims can overlap with wage, harassment, discrimination, safety, leave, whistleblower, and protected group-activity rights.

 Deadlines in employment cases are real, strict, and vary by claim — talking to an attorney early protects your options.